"...a world of international experience."

 She has taken the PATE to perform at the Fringe Theatre Festival in Edinburgh, Scotland through the International Collegiate Theatre Festival program in the summer, 2019, plans on the PATE performing again at this festival this summer 2022, representing Bowling Green State University.

 She earned a doctorate in Theatre: Performance as Public Practice with a doctoral portfolio in African and African American Studies from the University of Texas at Austin.

 D. Amy-Rose Forbes-Erickson (Denise Forbes) is a theatre director, sculptor, designer, scholar.
-Dr. Forbes-Erickson is the Director of the African Community Theatre, the Artistic Director of the Pan-African Theatre Ensemble, and an Assistant Professor of African American Theatre and Dramatic Literature, Department of Theatre and Dance, California State University, Sacramento, USA.
-Her expertise is in Pan-African theatre including African American, Caribbean, and African theatres and performances.
-She received a PhD in Theatre: Performance as Public Practice with a Doctoral Portfolio in African and African American Studies from the University of Texas at Austin, December 2013.
+Dr. Forbes-Erickson is the founder and Artistic Director of the Pan-African Theatre Ensemble started at Kent State University.
+She is currently an Assistant Professor of African American Theatre and Dramatic Literature, Department of Theatre and Dance, California State University, Sacramento, USA.
+Her expertise is in Pan-African theatres, including African American, Caribbean, and African theatres and performances.
+Dr. Forbes-Erickson received a doctorate in Theatre: Performance as Public Practice with a Doctoral Portfolio in African and African American Studies from the University of Texas at Austin, December 2013.
 She holds a MA in Theatre from the University of Kentucky, Lexington, 2006; a BA (Hons) degree in Theatre Design from Central Saint Martins College of Art and Design in London, England, 1999; and a Diploma in Sculpture from the Edna Manley College of the Visual and Performing Arts in Kingston, Jamaica, 1990.